Caramel (Sleep Token song)

-"Caramel" is a song by anonymous English rock band Sleep Token, released on 4 April 2025 as the second single from their fourth studio album Even in Arcadia.
+"Caramel" is a song by anonymous English rock band Sleep Token, released on 4 April 2025 as the second single from their fourth studio album, Even in Arcadia.
 The song became the band's first top 10 single in the UK and first top 40 single in the US.

-"Caramel" was nominated for a grammy for "Best Rock Performance" at the 68th Annual Grammy Awards.
+"Caramel" was nominated for a Grammy for "Best Rock Song" at the 68th Annual Grammy Awards.